mellinoe/veldrid-docs/articles/command-lists.md

 Several types of commands are available, depending on what work is being done.

-## Resource Updates
+## Resource Manipulation

-[Texture](xref:Veldrid.Texture) and [DeviceBuffer](xref:Veldrid.DeviceBuffer) objects can be updated directly in a CommandList, using the UpdateBuffer and UpdateTexture methods.
+[DeviceBuffer](xref:Veldrid.DeviceBuffer) objects can be updated directly in a CommandList, using the UpdateBuffer method.
+When this method is called, the new data is "queued" into the CommandList, and will only be copied into the DeviceBuffer when execution reaches that point in the recorded CommandList.
+It is also possible to queue up multiple updates to the same DeviceBuffer in the same CommandList.
+However, it should be noted that there is storage and processing overhead associated with queueing buffer updates in this way, and should be used sparingly.

+Data can be copied between DeviceBuffers or between Texture objects, using one of the [CopyBuffer](xref:Veldrid.CommandList#Veldrid_CommandList_CopyBuffer_Veldrid_DeviceBuffer_System_UInt32_Veldrid_DeviceBuffer_System_UInt32_System_UInt32_) or [CopyTexture](xref:Veldrid.CommandList#Veldrid_CommandList_CopyTexture_Veldrid_Texture_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_Veldrid_Texture_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_System_UInt32_) overloads.
+In order to read back data stored on the GPU, one of these methods can be used to transfer the desired information into a "staging" resource, which can be directly mapped and read from the CPU.

-The color and depth targets of the active [Framebuffer](xref:Veldrid.Framebuffer) can be cleared.
+The color, depth, and stencil targets of the active [Framebuffer](xref:Veldrid.Framebuffer) can be cleared.

 Multisampled Textures can be resolved down into a regular non-multisampled Texture using the ResolveTexture method.